 Two planning meetings are held each year - one in the fall and one in the winter for the District leadership team.
-The fall meeting seeks to fine-tune action plans, as necessary, while the winter meeting is a progress check on the current year's work and prepares for the transition to the next Rotary year.
+The fall meeting seeks to fine-tune action plans, as necessary, while the winter meeting, or mid-year conference, is a progress check on the current year's work and prepares for the transition to the next Rotary year.

-13. CLUB PURPOSE, ORGANIZATION, and AVENUES OF SERVICE COMMITTEES
+12. CLUB PURPOSE, ORGANIZATION, and AVENUES OF SERVICE COMMITTEES